Signatures from the observed jet power and the radiative efficiency for rotating black holes in loop quantum gravity: Introduction

 The paper is organized as follows: In Sect.~\ref{section4.2}, we briefly review the rotating LQG black hole and probe effects of LQG parameter on the radiative efficiency and the power of relativistic jets in this background spacetime.
-In Sect.~\ref{section4.4}, we make some comparison of the theoretical model with observations from the known sources \cite{ref98,ref100,steiner2011spin, ref109,Shafee06, ref118} and constrain the black hole parameters.
+In Sect.~\ref{section4.4}, we compare the theoretical model with observations from the known sources \cite{ref98,ref100,steiner2011spin, ref109,Shafee06, ref118} and constrain the parameters of the black hole.
 Finally, we present a summary.